fnguimdo/test/AI Ops/Instana Level 2.md

 - [ ] Tracing
 - [ ] Outliers
 - [ ] Dynamic graph
-- [ ] Sampling
+- [X] Sampling

 #### Q11.
 Instana has a long list of happy clients that can showcase true business as a result of the Instana observability platform.
 What are some of the validated proof points from Instana customers?

-- [ ] An increase in overall availability with the ability to observe applications with 3-second latency
+- [ ] An increase in overall availability with the ability to observe applications with 3-second latency `X`
-- [ ] A decrease in Mean Time to Resolve (MTTR) and a decrease in cloud spend
+- [X] A decrease in Mean Time to Resolve (MTTR) and a decrease in cloud spend
-- [ ] A decrease in Mean Time to Detect (MTTD) and a decrease in Return on Investment (ROI)
+- [ ] A decrease in Mean Time to Detect (MTTD) and a decrease in Return on Investment (ROI) `X`
-- [ ] A decrease in deploy rate and an increase in cloud efficiency
+- [ ] A decrease in deploy rate and an increase in cloud efficiency `X`

 #### Q12.
 Why is Instana Context a core capability in enterprise observability?

-- [ ] It captures, remembers and displays the relationships between different data entities so that users can see those relationships in real time.
+- [X] It captures, remembers and displays the relationships between different data entities so that users can see those relationships in real time.
 - [ ] It provides a curated knowledge base of health signatures continuously compared against the incoming metrics.
 - [ ] It provides immediate feedback of pipeline and canary deployments.
 - [ ] It provides a correlated sequence of events and issues identifying the exact source of the problem.